Normalising flows

 10 Implementations

-Pyro includes normalising flows, albeit not especially fancy ones:
+Pyro includes normalizing flows, albeit not especially fancy ones:

-flowtorch / Source (Formerly Meta-backed, I think now independent?)
+flowtorch / Source (Formerly Meta-backed; I think it’s now independent.)

 11 References